The Deca Tapes

 The Deca Tapes is a science fiction podcast created by Lex Noteboom and distributed by REALM.

 Background

 This science-fiction thriller podcast was written, produced and scored by Lex Noteboom.
-It consists of eight episodes in the style of found footage or recovered audio, where each episode features leaked recordings that tell the story of ten people who are trapped and have no memories.
-The series has unreliable narrators for each episode.
+It consists of eight episodes in the style of found footage or recovered audio, where each episode features leaked recordings that tell the story of ten people.
 Lex Noteboom quit his job to work on the series.
 The podcast was created in the Netherlands, but is in the English language.
 The A.V.
 Club called the podcast the best speculative fiction series of 2019.

-The second season of the show has been produced after a successful crowd funding campagne and will be released July 30th 2025.
+The second season of the show has been produced after a successful crowdfunding campaign and will be released July 30th 2025.
 It is said to be a stand-alone story, consisting of thirteen episodes.